Thecnopapa/bioiain/README.md

 **Symmetries**

-This framework is designed to work with all the information available in crystallographic structures, therefore symmetry is considered when available.
+This framework is designed to work with all the information available in crystallographic structures, therefore symmetry is considered by default when available.

 **Machine Learning**

-Still at a very early stage, Bioiain includes a PyTorch-based ML framework to simplify the development and training of ML models, focused on structural data.
+Still at a very early stage, Bioiain includes a PyTorch-based ML framework to simplify the development and training of ML models using on structural data.

+It is intended for the development of new model architectures, embeddings, protein languages, classification, and other ML based approaches to structural biology.

+> [!NOTE]
+> It will probably not outperform any other library, but you won't have to worry about file organisation, logging, or blowing your RAM by loading all your data into memeory.

-This includes a base model with all the utilities commonly used during train/test/eval/inference of models.
+This includes a `BaseModel` class with all the utilities commonly used during train/test/eval/inference of models.
+This allows setting up a model with custom layers and/or sub-models without dealing with losses, batching, logging, saving, loading, or exporting.

-Also a dataset/embedding framework is also set up with integrations with the Protein Framework.
+> [!NOTE]
+> This is designed with medium complexity models in mind, such as Variational Auto-Encoders, therefore might be over-complicated for a simple classifier, and I have not tried to set up a transformer, but could be complicated.

+This framework works best with the provided `EmbeddingDataset` class, which doubles as a dataset and dataloader.
+And can be easily set  up wilenusing (or not) the provided Protein Framework.

+The framework relies on the provided `Embedding` class and subclasses.
+Which allow the generation and integration of custom-made embeddings, at protein or residue level.

-This includes integrated logging using Tensorboard.
+This includes (local) integrated logging using Tensorboard.

+>[!NOTE]
+> WIP: Still on the first iteration, will be reworked at some point.

+> [!IMPORTANT]
+> Integration with external datasets is still not dealt with and will likely require some processing.

 **ALEPH**